olivertaylor/textplay_template/README.rst

 TEXTPLAY PROJECT TEMPLATE
 =========================

-This is a template project for screenplays written in the fountain_ format.
+This is a template project for screenplays written in fountain_.
-It is maintained by `Oliver Taylor`_ and was developed for his personal use after many years of hands-on experience.
+It is maintained by `Oliver Taylor`_ and was developed for his personal use.
-Feel free to modify any way you see it.
+Feel free to modify any way you see fit.

 Many of the assumptions I made when building this template are based on my working environment;
 I write in fountain_, using textplay_, and manage the entire project using git_.